dlublin/SpeakOSC/README.md

 Dictation only works when SpeakOSC is the active application and the dictation text field is selected.

 Speech Commands work when SpeakOSC is active or in the background.

+May require additional download.

+Configure microphone input in System Preferences under Dictation and Speech.

 # About the code